basilfarra/CalculateGrades.Java/README.md

 # CalculateGrades.Java

 A Simple program for calculating student grades. a program that asks the user to enter a list consisting of N of student names and 5 degrees for each student.

-I have to do the following operations by showing the following list:
+It should perform the following operations by showing the following list:

 1. Entering the names of students (During this step, the names of the students are entered through the keyboard and the grades are monitored for each student randomly between 1 to 100).